-About wire size -- 160 amps is a lot of current! -- The terminal blocks inside the case will handle #6 wire and are better used for switching loads of 60 amps or less.
-If your system will likely run at the high end, then a better connection is to simply disconnect the black and red wires from the terminal blocks and terminate them directly to your larger wire via a wire nut or compression lug etc.
+About wire size -- 160 amps is a lot of current! -- The terminal blocks inside the case will handle 6 AWG wire and are better used for switching loads of 60 amps or less.
+Higher amperages of up to 80 amps for short periods of time (20% duty cycle) in the diversion mode are also acceptable.

 Version 4.0 now offers reverse polarity protection: This unit is protected against accidental reverse polarity battery sense connections.
-(The + and - input leads.); however, please use caution when hooking up your wires to insure you do not contact any of the components on the circuit board with a "Live" wire.
+(The + and - input leads on the top of the controller); however, please use caution when hooking up your wires to insure you do not contact any of the components on the circuit board with a "Live" wire.
 Damage is very likely should a wire contact a component.